dappelbe/REDCap_DelphiModule/README.md

 ## ToDo
 - Change the display to show a distribution of all answers for this question.
 - Auto calculate the values to display
+- Allow the user to specify the number of options in the likart scale

 # Setup
 Install the module from REDCap module repository and enable over Control Center.